Raminh05/LCSS-WeatherBot/README.md

 **LCSS-WeatherBot**
 It's a weather bot, that runs in a Discord server!
-Gathers data from Environment Canada.
+Gathers data from Environment Canada and OpenWeatherMap.

 Planned Features:
 - Fix the UX (optimization, make country and city args OPTIONAL)